linuxfur/iraizo.github.io/_posts/2020-07-05-tf2-classic-linux-server-tutorial.md

 Make sure the server type is set to "Internet and LAN" if you want players outside your LAN to be able to join _(you may need to port forward if you're on consumer broadband or open ports on your firewall)_.

-Upload the generated ZIP file to your server using SFTP and move the `cfg` folder into `tf2classic/cfg`.
+Upload the generated ZIP file to your server using SFTP, unzip the folder using `unzip <archive>.zip`, and move the `cfg` folder into `tf2classic/cfg`.

 # Creating the server script.
 ### All steps will be executed in the server folder where you downloaded SDK Base 2013 DS to.